 Learn more about some of the best online real estate schools that offer Texas pre-licensing courses to help you decide which option is best for you to kickstart your real estate career.

 Want to be your own broker?
 To become a real estate broker you must have four years of experience as an active Texas real estate agent and additional classes must be taken.

 This pre-licensing course is a mandatory class that must be taken within two years of applying for a broker license.
 In addition to Agency Law, Real Estate Brokerage covers all the aspects of running a brokerage from selecting and training personnel to proper operational procedures.

 But that’s not the only education requirement.
 Before you can take the licensing exam you must have completed a total of 630 hours of continuing education.
 Agents must continue education to keep their licenses active, so there’s a good chance many of those hours have already been met.
 If not, there are numerous elective courses on property management, commercial real estate and other related topics that can be taken online or in-person.

 Our online course gives you the freedom to work at your own pace and earn credits without having to rearrange your schedule.
-Online real estate classes are also just as informative as on-site courses.
-For those who prefer to learn online, our mobile real estate program is the ideal solution for working towards a license.
+For those who prefer not to go into a classroom on a set schedule, our mobile real estate program provides a solution for working towards a real estate license.

-The online Texas pre-license course covers all the essentials and provides you with tools to use for exam prep.
-The format ensures that if there’s a legal update or change in the TREC rules it will be reflected in the course material.
+The online Texas pre-license course at Aceable covers all the essentials and provides you with tools to use for exam prep.
 Video training with real estate professionals and real-life case studies also get you engaged no matter what device you’re using.